 - Not possible to operate due to concomitant disease

 - Participation in other randomized trials in conflict with the protocol and end-points of the DILALA trial

 Full accrual 83 patients by February 2014

 Sweden: Sahlgrenska Universitetssjukhuset, Kärnsjukhuset i Skövde, Norra Älvsborgs Länssjukhus, Centralsjukhuset i Karlstad, Alingsås Lasarett.

 Denmark: Herlev Hospital, Holbæk Sygehus, Køge Sygehus, Svendborg Sygehus.

-- Thornell A, Angenete E, Gonzales E, Heath J, Jess P, Lackberg Z, Ovesen H, Rosenberg J, Skullman S, Haglind E, Scandinavian Surgical Outcomes Research Group: Treatment of acute diverticulitis laparoscopic lavage vs. resection (DILALA): study protocol for a randomised controlled trial.
-Trials 2011;12:186.
+Thornell A, Angenete E, Gonzales E, Heath J, Jess P, Läckberg Z, Ovesen H, Rosenberg J, Skullman S, Haglind E. Treatment of acute diverticulitis: laparoscopic lavage vs. resection (DILALA): a study protocol for a randomised controlled trial.
+Trials.
+2011;12:186

 PI Eva Haglind (firstname.lastname@example.org) or research nurse Jane Heath (email@example.com)